RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls/displaying-paywalls.md

 ### Close Button

 Paywalls displayed with `presentPaywallIfNeeded` will have a close button on the presented sheet.
-However, a `PaywallView` will not have a close button.
+However, a `PaywallView` will not have a close button by default.
 This gives you full control on how to to navigate to and from your `PaywallView`.
 You can push it onto an existing navigation stack or show it in a sheet with a custom dismiss button using SwiftUI toolbar.

+If desired, you can pass `displayCloseButton: true` when creating `PaywallView` to display a close button automatically.

 ### How to display a footer Paywall on your custom paywall